Byter64/Hans2SoftwareTemplate/README.md

+# General
+This is a template for creating software for wueHans.
+The template comes with a Desktop backend, which allows to use your software also on Windows/Linux/Mac (see further down).

+# Setup
-# Disclaimer
+## Disclaimer
 We only aim to have this work on Windows, Linux, and Mac.
 If it works on something else, then this is pure coincidence.

-# Setup

 ## The easy stuff
 You need: